Buffett touts benefits of buybacks in his shareholder letter

 “When you are told that all repurchases are harmful to shareholders or to the country, or particularly beneficial to CEOs, you are listening to either an economic illiterate or a silver-tongued demagogue (characters that are not mutually exclusive),” wrote Buffett, who himself is a long-time Democrat.

+Investor Cole Smead said Washington D.C. should take note of Buffett’s view on buybacks.

+“Any politician, regardless of the aisle side, should stand up and be at attention to a statement like that,” said Smead, who is with Seattle-based Smead Capital Management.

-Buffett said Berkshire’s remarkable record of doubling the returns of the S&P 500 over the last 58 years with him at the helm is the result of only “about a dozen truly good decisions – that would be about one every five years.”
+Buffett used his typical self-deprecating style to say Berkshire’s remarkable record of doubling the returns of the S&P 500 over the last 58 years with him at the helm is the result of only “about a dozen truly good decisions – that would be about one every five years.”

 He recounted a few of those in his letter, but kept his message — which has long been one of the best-read documents in the business world — remarkably brief this year at a little over eight pages.
 And he devoted an entire page to a tribute to his 99-year-old partner Charlie Munger.